-As a brief summary, the work is about three young people who end up, by means of portals to another world, on a planet similar to Earth.
+As a brief summary, the work is about three young people who end up, through portals to another world, on a planet similar to Earth.
 The planet that I develop begins with a total absence of technology in a setting similar to Medieval times, but over the course of the three books it turns into a highly advanced future.
-Four gods exist there who live with the inhabitants of that planet and they symbolize the elements.
+Four gods exist there who live with the inhabitants of that planet, and they symbolize the elements.
 The story begins with the arrival of these youngsters and the sudden disappearance of the aforementioned gods under strange circumstances.
-As a result, the protagonists will have to uncover their whereabouts in order to return to Earth and, as these and other mysteries play out, they realize that their dreams are foretelling a catastrophe that will completely destroy the universe.
+As a result, the protagonists will have to uncover their whereabouts to return to Earth and, as these and other mysteries play out, they realize that their dreams are foretelling a catastrophe that will destroy the universe.

 The story is entertaining and clever, does not go overboard with gratuitous violence and proposes good problem-solving approaches for young people, fostering self-betterment and self-fulfillment during the plot, in which fighting is not necessarily required to be victorious.

 In relation to the psyche of some of their companions in the story, it combines and fosters relationships between grandfathers and grandchildren, nephews and uncles and even between fathers and sons.

 There is a strong emphasis on the innocence of the children in the story who, in the end, turn out to be the protagonists with a fundamental role in the events to come.

 It makes clear, among other questions of interest, that in this world we should reject the hate and racism that is unfortunately so common in society.

 The theme follows the tenets of many philosophical tendencies applied in a way that is simple and easy to understand.
 To give you an idea, it is somewhat similar to the movie “A wrinkle in time”, but with a much less convoluted and therefore much more comprehensive approach.